OntimizeWeb/docs/_o_table_components/231-o-table.paginator.md

 title: "Pagination"
 ---

-By default, the table is paginating  but you want it to be add `pagination-controls= "no"` in `o-table` selector.
+By default, the table is paginating  but if you want it not to be, add `pagination-controls= "no"` in `o-table` selector.

-You can configure the pagination by adding the selector `<o-table-paginator>` after the table.
+You can configure the pagination by adding the selector `o-table-paginator` inside the table.
+For more information see the API.

-In this section we are specifing how to define a paginator for the table.
+Below is an example of how to define a paginator for the table.

 <h3 class="grey-color">Example</h3>